cameroncampeau/devplatform/README.md

 ## Some highlights:

 ### BudgetTracker
 This was a project I created to address one of my own needs.
 I wanted a tool to keep track of the money I've saved for each of my savings goals.
-This tool allows users to do exactly that - create a savings goal and record the movement of the money associated with it.
+This tool allows users to do exactly that - create a savings goal and record the movement of the money associated with it (deposits, withdrawls, transfers,etc).
 - Included: VueJS, Express